 One of the best ways to do this is to have your heat lamp turn on at the right time each day, for the right number of hours, simulating sunlight.

 This can be supplemented with a 2% – 7% UVB light 9 – 12 inches above the highest point where your leopard gecko can bask.
-Vitamin D3 deficiency is a real problem in leopard geckos, and the UVB light will both simulate sunlight and keep their Vitamin D3 levels in check.
+Vitamin D3 deficiency is a real problem in leopard geckos (check our vitamin guide for tips), and the UVB light will both simulate sunlight and keep their Vitamin D3 levels in check.

 Pro-tip: Mount your UVB light at the back of your ceiling, closer to the hot zone.
 This will create a UVB gradient, meaning that your leopard gecko can get less UVB light by walking to the front of the tank.
 In essence, your leopard gecko can choose how much UVB it needs by changing its location.